 Most Wanted!
 Blaze – Wonderland (BAAS Recordings)

 The end of the 90’s saw the release of many gems on Japanese labels such as Flower Records, P-Vine, Pony Canyon.
 As many pieces of music which the die hard fans could most likely find in no other places but Dubspot in New York or Vinyl Junkies in London.
 In others word, as many wonderland (s) for the hard to find vinyl chasers.

-‘Wonderland’ eventually resurfaced 6 years after on Gilles Peterson‘s ‘In The House’ compilation although credited to Alexander Hope who’s no one else but Josh Milan formerly of Blaze…
+‘Wonderland’ eventually resurfaced 6 years after on Gilles Peterson‘s ‘In The House’ compilation, although credited to Alexander Hope who’s no one else but Josh Milan formerly of Blaze…